 Paper birch rarely grows more than 140 years but it is a fast growing tree.
 The catkins appear at the same time or before the leaves and they flower in late May or early June depending upon the location.
 The fruits that are winged nutlets inside the catkins ripen from early August to mid September and disperse soon after.

 Larger mammals such as deer and moose browse this tree as it is an important part of their diet.
 The seeds are also important for birds that are attracted to them in the fall.

-The bark of the paper birch was used to make baskets, canoes, cradles and as a medicine for colds.
-The leaves were used to make soap and shampoo.
-Its wood was fashioned into toboggans, into utensils and dishes.
+The bark of the paper birch can be used to make baskets, canoes, cradles and as a medicine for colds.
+The leaves are used to make soap and shampoo.
+Its wood has been fashioned into toboggans, into utensils and dishes.

 The wood of this tree is easy to work with so it has become widely used for pulpwood, veneers and firewood.